 Seminar für Sprachwissenschaft

-Please let me know in advance via email that you plan to come by.
+Please contact me in advance via email to reserve a time slot.